The Malögin

 Directions

-50 m south of the information point in Maloja, turn into the driveway to the Belvedere Tower.
-The glacial mills are located along the path and can be viewed from several side paths.
-From the viewpoint at the tower, a trail leads along the base of the rocks down to a marshy plateau.
-Here, continue to the right along the watercourse and cross it.
-Following the steep path, go down through the forest, cross the mountain stream, and reach the Cavril plateau.
+50 m south of the information point in Maloja, take the road to the Belvedere tower.
+The glacier mills are on the way and can be visited on several side paths.
+From the viewing point at the tower, a path leads along the foot of the rocks down to a marshy plateau.
+Here you continue to the right, along the watercourse and cross it.
+Follow the steep path down through the forest, over the torrent and onto the Cavril plateau.

-Stay on the footpath, which runs parallel to the road and leads to the remains of the ancient San Guadenzio church.
-Next, cross another watercourse called "la Canaleta," and on a well-worn footpath ascend the steep meadows above the houses of Casaccia.
-At the end of the path, you reach the ruins of the ancient "Torre," from where you can overlook the Maloja Tower as well as the entire hike so far.
+Stay on the footpath, which initially runs parallel to the road and then loops north past the ruins of the church of San Guadenzio.
+Next, you cross another watercourse, called "la Canaleta", and follow a well-cut footpath across the steep meadows above the houses of Casaccia.
+At the end of the path, you reach the ruins of the ancient "Torre", from where you can see the tower of Maloja and the entire hike.
 A final short descent leads directly to the village center of Casaccia.

 Directions